webmachinelearning/writing-assistance-apis/README.md

 Although the APIs contain support for streaming output, they don't support streaming input.
 One might imagine this to be useful for summarizing and rewriting, where the input could be large.

 However, we believe that streaming input would not be a good fit for these APIs.
 Attempting to summarize or rewrite input as more input streams in will likely result in multiple wasteful rounds of revision.
 The underlying language model technology does not support streaming input, so the implementation would be buffering the input stream anyway, then repeatedly feeding new versions of the buffered text to the language model.
 If a developer wants to achieve such results, they can do so themselves, at the cost of writing code which makes the wastefulness of the operation more obvious.
 Developers can also customize such code, e.g. by only asking for new summaries every 5 seconds (or whatever interval makes the most sense for their use case).

-### Alternative API spellings

-In [the TAG review of the translation and language detection APIs](https://github.com/w3ctag/design-reviews/issues/948), some TAG members suggested slightly different patterns than the `ai.something.create()` pattern, such as `AISomething.create()` or `Something.create()`.

-We are open to such surface-level tweaks to the API entry points, and intend to gather more data from web developers on what they find more understandable and clear.

 ### Directly exposing a "prompt API"